 To find your term life insurance rates by age, scroll down to find your age bracket.
 Click the header on the age bracket for information specific to that decade of your life.
 There are links there which will lead you to specific rates by age.

 Your age is the number one factor in determining the price you pay for life insurance.
 While it’s a morbid thought, every year we get closer to the average lifespan for someone living in the United States.
 There are other factors like medical history, family history, and whether you smoke.
 Yet while these impact on your life insurance rates, everything is based on your biological sex and your age at the time you apply for coverage.

 How to Best Use This Page

 We split the page into decades of your life with information about buying life insurance in that age bracket.
-It’s easier than scrolling through 58 years of information.
-This page is a work in progress which we update as we put together industry information with as little jargon as possible.
-If you don’t see your specific age, we may still be working on it.
-Please give us a call at 858-703-6178 to get answers you don’t see here.
+You can click the header for more information on that age bracket or the link to a specific age post where you will find sample rates.
+Please give us a call at 858-703-6178 to get answers to anything that you don’t see here.